Hipparchus-Math/hipparchus/src/site/markdown/userguide/overview.md

-## 0.4 How interface contracts are specified in commons-math javadoc
+## 0.4 How interface contracts are specified in hipparchus javadoc
 You should always read the javadoc class and method comments carefully when using Commons Math components in your programs.
 The javadoc provides references to the algorithms that are used, usage notes about limitations, performance, etc. as well as interface contracts.